cecilegltslmcs/conso_prod_energy/README.md

 From the API of the Open Data Réseaux Energie (ODRé), data are collected with a Kafka broker.
 This data are processed by a Spark application before being stored in a MongoDB database.
 Finally, a dashboard is used to visualize the data inside the database.
 Initially, this dashboard was made using the Streamlit library.
 However, tools such as Streamlit are not suitable for Big Data problems.

-Therefore, a new version of the dashboard will be developed with Flask (associated with Dash and Plotly).
+Therefore, a new version of the dashboard will be developed with Dash and Plotly.
 This application has been developed in different microservices.
 This process can allow us to containerize each microservices in several Docker containers.

 ## Folder organisation